 Not all types of home equipment are created equally.
 Your loved one may need customized equipment or tools made by a specific manufacturer to fit their needs.
 Up front, some choices may seem like they will work as needed, but may not work as well as others.

 Various manufacturers make Durable Medical Equipment.
 Many offer basic options for equipment, which ship quickly and generally cost less, and others offer customization.
-Customized equipment isn’t necessary for everyone, and the extended shipping times and higher cost can be a hindrance for patients who don’t need special features.
-However, it’s important to take your loved one’s needs into consideration as you compare types of equipment - for some people, customized DME will help them far more efficiently than the basic options.
+Customized equipment isn’t necessary for everyone, and the extended shipping times and higher costs can be a hindrance for patients who don’t need special features.
+It’s important to take your loved one’s needs into consideration as you compare types of equipment – for some people, customized DME will help them far more efficiently than the basic options.

 For example, a motorized power wheelchair with a customized seat costs more than a manual wheelchair and will take longer to ship.
 For some, this makes the manual wheelchair look like a more attractive option, but the motorized version offers more benefits.
 If your loved one could benefit more from a motorized power wheelchair than a manual one, consider this during the purchasing process.

 In addition to the equipment’s features, consider the manufacturer.
 Never order DME from a manufacturer you or your loved one’s physician doesn’t trust.
 Quality home equipment manufacturers have a history of good customer satisfaction, but their products are typically costly.
 As you decide on your purchase, consider the price and the manufacturer’s reputation to make the right decision.
 Never choose a piece of equipment for the cost alone, but understand the most expensive piece of equipment doesn’t always offer the best quality, either.
 Your loved one’s DME will play an important role in their well-being as they learn to live with their health condition, and choosing the right equipment can make a substantial difference for them as they adapt.